Arthur Peterson (actor)

 Arthur Peterson Jr. (November 18, 1912 – October 31, 1996) was an American actor.
 He played character and supporting roles on stage, television, and feature films.
 On television, he played the Major in the TV series Soap (1977–1981).

 Early life

-Born and raised in Mandan, North Dakota, Peterson first obtained a degree in theater from the University of Minnesota before becoming a professional actor with the first Federal Theatre Project.
+Arthur Peterson was born and raised in Mandan, North Dakota, the son of the bank cashier Arthur Henry Peterson Sr. (1879–1964) and Ruth Marian Peterson (née Myers, 1883–1961).
+Peterson first obtained a degree in theater from the University of Minnesota before becoming a professional actor with the first Federal Theatre Project.
 Peterson made his media debut in 1937 with the central role on the radio serial The Guiding Light.
 During World War II, Peterson fought within General Patton's Third Army.

 Acting career

 In the era of old-time radio, Peterson portrayed Wilton Comstock on Bachelor's Children, Bill Baxter on The Baxters, Judge Parsons on The Tom Mix Ralston Straightshooters, and John Ruthledge on Guiding Light.
 In June 1948 he was in the initial episode of Richard Durham's Destination Freedom radio anthology.

 In 1949, Peterson appeared in the ABC network's first sitcom, That's O'Toole.
 In 1960, he appeared in the episode “The Peace Officer” (S6E6) in the TV Western Gunsmoke, as well as in 1961 as Sam Frazer in “A Man A Day” and in 1966 as a drunk in “Champion of the World”.

 Peterson's stage work included appearances in such plays as Inherit the Wind.
 His film career has been sporadic, including such titles as The Young Animals (AKA Born Wild) (1968) and Rollercoaster (1977).
 Peterson was guest artist at George Mason University, where he taught classes in acting and developed original materials such as The Monster, The Bride and Stephen based on the writings of Stephen Crane.
 He also co-authored with June August, a one-man show titled Robert Frost: Fire and Ice, based on the life and works of the famous poet.

 After the premiere of the one-man show at the Pasadena Playhouse Interim Theatre, Peterson spent 1981 to 1991 touring the United States with the Robert Frost piece, which alternated with a Pasadena Playhouse production of The Gin Game, performed with his wife Norma, (a play previously performed on Broadway by Jessica Tandy and her husband Hume Cronyn).
 During Arthur's residency at George Mason, he met David Arrow, who was instrumental in bringing Robert Frost: Fire and Ice off-Broadway, where it played during the summer of 1984.
 Peterson also recorded the piece for AudioBooks.
 When the long run ended for these plays, Peterson retired from acting in 1991.